My Uber Account Is Waitlisted| Top Account Suspension Reasons 😢

-Yes, a driver do NOT have to let a person with their cute little Poodle or Persian cat ride just because the owner would like it to.
+Yes, a driver does NOT have to let a person with their cute little Poodle or Persian cat ride just because the owner would like it to.

-However, if a rider identify their animal as a service pet, then by law you must allow the pet to ride.
+However, if a rider identifies their animal as a service pet, then by law, you must allow the pet to ride.

 The law doesn’t care that you are allergic to dogs or terrified of them.
-Drivers cannot refuse no service animal.
-If this is something you cannot deal with then you might not want to work in this industry any longer.
+Drivers cannot refuse any service animal.
+If this is something you cannot deal with, you might not want to work in this industry anymore.

-☛ Excessive Cancellations: Believe it or not Big Brother Uber is watching and for good reasons.
-If you are a driver who think they can pick and choose their rides by cancelling on riders – think again.
+☛ Excessive Cancellations: Believe it or not, Big Brother Uber is watching, and for good reasons.
+If you are a driver who thinks they can pick and choose their rides by canceling on riders – think again.
 Excessive cancellations on your record will get you deactivated and possibly deactivated forever.

-☛ Reckless Driving: One thing you should learn quick about Uber’s riders are that they are going to report the good and bad stuff drivers do.
+☛ Reckless Driving: One thing you should learn quickly about Uber’s riders is that they will report the good and bad stuff drivers do.
 If reports come flying in that you are driving like a bat out of hell, you can expect your account to be shut off until you get your act together.

-☛ Lost Items: Sometimes a rider lost item not being returned can get your account waitlisted.
-If a rider or Uber cannot get in contact with you, then you can expect this to happen.
-Once the issue has been resolved Uber will re-activate your account.
+☛ Lost Items: Sometimes, a rider lost item not being returned can get your account waitlisted.
+If a rider or Uber cannot contact you, you can expect this to happen.
+Once the issue has been resolved, Uber will re-activate your account.

-☛ Wrong Driver: A rider wrote in and said someone else was driving your vehicle – Uber will waitlist you first, but pending the investigation this can lead to permanent deactivation.
+☛ Wrong Driver: A rider wrote in and said someone else was driving your vehicle – Uber will waitlist you first, but this can lead to permanent deactivation pending the investigation.

-☛Passenger In Vehicle: Drivers are not allowed to let friends or family members ride with them while picking up passengers on the Uber system.
+☛Passenger In Vehicle: Drivers cannot let friends or family members ride with them while picking up passengers on the Uber system.

 ☛Wrong Vehicle: You were driving a vehicle other than the one that was approved on your account.

-☛Accepting Cash: A rider wrote in and said that they paid you cash – If a rider said they paid you outside of the app, Uber will sometime put your account on hold if they cannot get a hold of you via phone or your don’t respond back in a timely manner via email.
-Accepting cash outside the app can get your account indefinitely rejected if Uber gets at least 3 complaints.
+☛Accepting Cash: Update: Drivers are allowed to accept a cash tip.
+However, make sure you let the rider know that this is separate from the trip’s fare.
+Some new riders might get confused and think they are paying you for the trip itself, so they are surprised when they get billed by Uber.
+In this particular case, the rider might write in and say that they paid you cash for the trip.
+If a rider said they paid you outside of the app, Uber would sometimes put your account on hold if they cannot get a hold of you via phone or you don’t respond back in a timely manner via email.
+Unethically accepting cash outside the app can get your account indefinitely rejected if Uber gets at least 3 complaints.

 ☛Mechanical Issues: A rider wrote in and advised that your seat belt didn’t work.
-Or, maybe your door handle is broken and they couldn’t exit your vehicle easy, the air conditioner not working, etc, etc. Uber will put your account on hold until the problem is fix.
+Or, maybe your door handle is broken, and they couldn’t exit your vehicle easily, the air conditioner not working, etc., etc. Uber will put your account on hold until the problem is fix.

-☛Pending Application: Another reason could be that you are not yet a driver, but maybe applied a while ago.
-After a certain amount of time Uber will waitlist your account.
-If you would like to finish the application process, you would need to contact them and request the hold to be lifted.
+☛Pending Application: Another reason could be that you are not yet a driver but may be applied a while ago.
+After a certain amount of time, Uber will waitlist your account.
+If you would like to finish the application process, you need to contact them and request the hold to be lifted.

-Certainly, there are many reasons your account could be placed on hold, however, these are the most common ones.
-Please understand that some issues may cause your account to be permanently deactivated upon completion of Uber’s investigation.
+Certainly, there are many reasons your account could be placed on hold.
+However, these are the most common ones.
+Please understand that some issues may cause your account to be permanently deactivated upon the results of Uber’s investigation.